Louisiana vs. Troy NCAA Football Odds, Plays and Insights | November 13, 2021

 - In 50% of Troy's games this season (4/8), the teams combined to score more than Saturday's total of 48.

-- Saturday's total is 9.0 points lower than the two team's combined 57 points per game average.
+- The two teams combine to average 57 points per game, nine more than the total in this contest.

-- The 40.8 combined points per game that these two squads have allowed this season are 7.2 fewer than the 48 total in this contest.
+- These two squads combine to allow 40.8 points per game, 7.2 fewer than this contest's over/under.

-- The average total in Ragin' Cajuns games this season is 58.3, 10.3 points above Saturday's over/under of 48.
+- The average total in Ragin' Cajuns games this season is 58.3, 10.3 points more than Saturday's total of 48.

-- In 2021, games involving the Trojans have averaged a total of 50.3 points, 2.3 more than the set total in this contest.
+- The 48-point over/under for this game is 2.3 points below the 50.3 points per game average total in Trojans games this season.

 Louisiana Stats and Trends